Difrex/boobstrap/README.md

 Every overlay will be compressed into a SquashFS image.
 Without --squash-xz it's stored as directories, by default mkinitramfs runs the "cp -a" command.
-If you want it to use plain tmpfs (my personal preference), - you are welcome.

 As an output, you have "initrd" image now.
 At this moment you can boot it via PXE.
-Yes.
-Boot your full system via PXE up and running in a tmpfs by one initrd.
-Awesome.
+Boot your full system via PXE up and running in a tmpfs by one initrd-image!

-And finally, you can create a bootable ISO image.
+Also you can create a bootable ISO image with included data.

 ### mkbootisofs

-Third, mkbootisofs.

-mkbootisofs have no options for this usage, just creating a BIOS / UEFI bootable ISO from the specified directory.
+mkbootisofs just creating a BIOS / UEFI bootable ISO from the specified directory.

 You must create it manually, then put a kernel and an initrd into it.

 ```sh
 # mkdir ./ISO/